Is it safe to travel to Israel?

 Thirty Days in the Land of the Psalms (Charles Dyer) is a 30 day devotional studies from selected Psalms bringing these Biblical treasures to life.
 Each entry features a beautiful, full-color photo of a Holy Land site, a suggested reading from Scripture, and a reflection that incorporates Dr. Dyer’s knowledge of the Land.of Israel and the Book of Psalms.
 Enjoy this book prior to your time in Israel, or read it when you return to see the Song Book of the Bible in an even more meaningful way.

-Fodor’s experienced travel correspondents highlight the best of Israel, including Jerusalem's holy sites, Tel Aviv's cafés and shops, and the Galilee's nature reserves and archaeological treasure in this 528 page travel guide.
-Color photos and maps will inspire and guide your trip to God’s Holy Land.
+Fodor’s experienced travel correspondents highlight the best of Israel, including Jerusalem’s holy sites, Tel Aviv’s cafés and shops, and the Galilee’s nature reserves and archaeological treasure in this 500+ page travel guide.
 This is a useful resource for arm chair traveling before the trip begins, and as a handy tool to identify your photographs when you return.

 The Holy Land an Oxford Archaeological Guide (Father Jerome Murphy-O’Cnnor) focuses on the history and archaeology of the sites and structures in Israel, with a Biblical and historic perspective.
 It presupposes little knowledge of the topic giving clear insights on both well and lesser know places.
 This useful book includes detailed maps, plans, and illustrations on these significant locales.